What is the GMAT Score Required for Harvard Business School?

 Harvard Business School’s MBA application deadlines for 2025 are split across three rounds, with specific submission dates for Round 1, Round 2, and the 2+2 program:

-GMAT Score Required for Scholarship at Harvard Business School
+GMAT Score Required to Get a Scholarship at Harvard Business School

-For Harvard Business School (HBS), there is no specific minimum GMAT score required for scholarship eligibility.
-However, the average GMAT score for admitted students typically falls between 700-770.
-To improve your chances of receiving a scholarship, aiming for a score within this range would be ideal.
+However, the average GMAT score for admitted students typically falls between 700 and 770.
+To improve your chances of receiving a scholarship, aim for a score within this range.

 Harvard offers several merit-based scholarships, which are highly competitive and generally require outstanding academic and professional achievements, as well as a strong GMAT score.
 Keep in mind that the admissions process also considers other factors, including leadership potential, career trajectory, and personal essays, in addition to test scores.